 “Great to dispel myths and fallacies of nutrition- was as much benefit for my own knowledge of nutrition- as well as permitting me to refine what I advise my clients”

-"Without a doubt, this seminar/workshop has fulfilled all my expectations and given me a great starting point for understanding nutrition.
-Can't wait to attend Level 2"
+"Without a doubt, this seminar/workshop has fulfilled all my expectations and given me a great starting point for understanding nutrition"

 Domenic Marziano Chiropractor

-“Thanks to the presenters who made the course very informative and interesting.
+“Thankyou to Verona who made the course very informative and interesting.
 I will now have the confidence to ask clients about their diet and lifestyle, as I now know that these may have a direct impact on their recovery and my treatment success.
 This course has given me a more holistic approach when assessing patients.
 It was a real eye-opener”

 Linda Chaney Physiotherapist

 The objectives of our nutrition course level one, are to understand: